daydayup40/StutterFuzzers/README.md

 ## Description

 These codes and scripts are used to prove deficiencies in libFuzzer, AFL, klee, QSYM tools.
 Please modify the build_test_ * script to use it in your environment.
+None of them could construct a use case that could trigger a NULL pointer access.
+Although the programmer can find the location of the NULL pointer access vulnerability at a glance.
 ## Relationship
 |  | AFL | liFuzzer | klee | QSYM |
 |--|--|--|--|--|